EzryStIago/training/docs/workshops/genomics_1.md

 |------|-----------------------------|-----------------------|
 | ![](https://github.com/rutgers-oarc/training/blob/master/workshops/fastX_web.png "FastX web interface")     | ![](https://github.com/rutgers-oarc/training/blob/master/workshops/FX_newsession.png "FastX new session")| ![](https://github.com/rutgers-oarc/training/blob/master/workshops/FX_srun.png "FastX terminal srun") |

+On rare occasions, especially if the user has a modified .bashrc file,  FastX doesn't work.
+If it is the case, you can still use a terminal but the connection will be much slower for graphical outputs.
   - **via a terminal**: if you have a Mac or Linux, a terminal is part of your standard apps.
 If you have Windows, install an SSH client such as  [mobaXterm](https://mobaxterm.mobatek.net/).
 Then from your terminal connect to the cluster by executing the following command:
 ``` ssh -X <your netid>@amarel.hpc.rutgers.edu```